Computational Fluid Dynamics and Simulation Lab

 are taught with the help of examples.

 Under guidance, a fluid dynamics problem is formulated, simulated and hence evaluated with the help of the computational results.
-Therefor, the C++ software library OpenLB is provided and its usage on high performance computers is enabled.
+Therefor, the C++ software library OpenLB is provided and its usage on high performance computers (such as HoreKa) is enabled.

 The projects are carried out in small groups that are supervised by doctoral students.
 At the end of the project phase, a written report has to be submitted.
 Each group gives a short presentation to highlight specific results obtained during the course.
 Own project topics suggested by the participating students are welcome.